 Reverse osmosis (RO) gets used for cider too, typically in combination with vacuum distillation rather than as a standalone method.

-RO's advantage is temperature: operating at 8-10°C, it's even gentler on apple aromatics than vacuum distillation.
+RO's advantage is temperature: operating at roughly 8-10°C, it's gentler still on apple aromatics than vacuum distillation.
 The process sends cider through a fine membrane that separates the liquid into a permeate (water and alcohol, which gets sent for separate distillation) and a retentate (concentrated flavour essence, which gets water added back to reconstitute volume).

 What Happens After Dealcoholisation